BIO

 Margaret Welsh

-This will be my third year teaching at St. Edward, but my first year as the middle school science teacher.
+This will be my fourth year teaching at St. Edward, but my first year as a second-grade teacher.
 I’ve always been passionate about art, science, and the connections between them.

 I attended the University of Dallas, a school with a core liberal arts program and a strong Catholic identity.
 I graduated with a Bachelor of Science in Biology, a concentration in French and language education, along with several art classes on my transcript.
 I chose biology as a major partly because I had an inspiring AP biology teacher in high school, Ms. Podany, who encouraged me to go into science.
 I was a recipient of the O’Hara chemistry scholarship during my freshman year.
 As an upperclassman I focused on genetics, taking advanced genetics classes as well as biochemistry.
 I loved anatomy, physiology as well as chemistry!